Apolline-Lille/apolline-android/README.md

  * [Circle-Progress-View](https://github.com/jakob-grabner/Circle-Progress-View) - An animated circle view.
  * [Toasty](https://github.com/GrenderG/Toasty) - The usual Android Toast, but with steroids (Colors).
  * [Gson](https://github.com/google/gson) - A Java serialization/deserialization library to convert Java Objects into JSON and back.
+ * [Google Maps Android Heatmap Utility](https://developers.google.com/maps/documentation/android-api/utility/heatmap) - The Google Maps Android API Utility Library includes a heatmap utility, which you can use to add one or more heatmaps to a Google map in your application.

 ## Download (Unreleased)